Discover Dominican Republic : The world's leading cigar producer

 The Dominican cigar today

 The first major upheaval in cigar-making history was caused by the shockwave of the Cuban revolution and Fidel Castro's rise to power.
 Many Cuban exiles, driven out by Castro's nationalizations, settled in the Dominican Republic, among them tobacco professionals.
 The latter took advantage of the climatic and geological characteristics very similar to those of Cuba to develop a tobacco industry.
 So much so that, despite the prestige of Cuban cigars (which continue to be the most highly-rated), the Dominican Republic came to overtake Cuba in terms of volume and quality, becoming the world's leading exporter of hechos a mano (hand-made) and hechos a máquina (machine-made) cigars in the mid-1990s.
-True to its old ties, Spain remains the Dominican Republic's leading customer, absorbing almost 80% of these exports.
-The United States is also fond of Dominican cigars: today, the Dominican Republic is North America's leading cigar partner, ahead of Brazil, Costa Rica, Honduras and Jamaica.
-Generating more than $600 million in revenue per year, the Dominican cigar manufacturing and export market provides a livelihood for 120,000 people.
+Today, the Dominican Republic is North America's leading cigar partner, well ahead of Brazil, Costa Rica, Puerto Rico and Honduras.
+In 2023, almost 80% of Dominican cigar production was exported to the USA, far ahead of Germany (less than 5%).
+Generating a billion dollars in revenue a year, the Dominican cigar manufacturing and export market provides a livelihood for 120,000 people.

 Dominican cigars can be purchased in numerous stores and tasted in bars, clubs, cigar cellars and factories, such as Tabacallera - Fabrica de Tabaco in Santo Domingo, Bayahibe Fine Cigars in Dominicus or Mundo Puro in Las Terrenas.
 For a more in-depth look at the manufacturing process, visit the La Aurora cigar factory or the Centro Cultural Eduardo Leon Jimenes in Santiago.